As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - 12 Inches

-Kendo has been building this chisel set for 9 years and the reviews praise their durability.
-These are flat chisels and have sharp cutting edges that allow them to be used for years.
+Kendo has been building this chisel set for 9 years, and the reviews praise their durability.
+These are flat chisels with sharp cutting edges that allow them to be used for years.

 The last selection of a recommended rockhounding tool is the pry bar.